- 11 tablespoons (150g) of unsalted butter, at room temperature

 - 1 cup (200g) regular white sugar (not powdered sugar)

 - 1 egg, at room temperature

-- 1 tablespoon cognac (or brandy or whisky)
+- 1 tablespoon cognac (or brandy or whiskey)

 - Zest of 1/3 lemon

-- In a large bowl, using a spatula or handheld mixer or a wooden spoon, mix butter and sugar until very creamy.
+- Mix butter and sugar in a large bowl, until very creamy, using a spatula or handheld mixer, or a wooden spoon.

 - Add egg yolks and whole egg and mix well to incorporate.

 - Add cognac, vanilla, and lemon zest.
 Mix well.

 - Add the sifted flour, baking powder, salt, and cornstarch gradually, mixing very well until no streaks of dry ingredients remain.
 The final dough will be very soft and silky but not sticky.